dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

   - snowflake: 1.6.0 - Up to date!
 ```

-When running `dbt debug`, you can see which version of the registered adapter version that's being invoked.
+When running `dbt debug`, you can see which version of the registered adapter that's being invoked.
 Below is an example of the message in the `logs/dbt.log` file:
 ```
 [0m13:13:48.572182 [info ] [MainThread]: Registered adapter: snowflake=1.6.0
 ```